October 5, 2020 / TIPS & TRICKS

 Breckenridge is, by Colorado standards, a pretty small town!
 It’s about 5 square miles and has 4,500 full-time residents, but it has many vacation homes.
 A lot of outdoor enthusiasts call Breckenridge their favorite places to vacation.
 It’s one of my favorite places for weddings and elopements, so I want to share with you some locations I suggest.

 Many ski towns in Colorado close down around May and don’t start ramping things up until October, but not Breckenridge.
-You may find a restaurant closed here and there in early spring and late fall, but for the most part, you can find something to do here all year.
+You may find a restaurant closed here and there in early spring and late fall, but for the most part, you can find something to do here every season!
+From summer trolls to ice castles, Breckenridge has it all!

-I’ve done weddings in Breckenridge in a simple cabin by a mountain stream and in multi-million designer homes that are rented out as AirBnB’s.
+I’ve done Breckenridge elopements in a simple cabin by a mountain stream and in multi-million designer homes that are rented out as AirBnB’s.
 So, no matter if you want to keep things small and simple or want to really throw down, you can do it here.

 Having an AirBnB can be a great home base for you and your friends and family as you explore the area and take in all the fantastic things to do and see here.

-There are so many great little locally owned brewpubs, restaurants, and more to do outside like fly fishing and white water rafting.
-It’s a great combination if you have people coming who are both outdoor-type people and people who are more attracted to shops and taking in incredible views.
+There are so many great little locally owned brewpubs, restaurants, and more to do outside like hiking, mountain biking, fly fishing and white water rafting.
+Breckenridge is a great elopement location if you have people coming who are both outdoor-type people and people who are more attracted to shops and taking in incredible views.

 Snuggled right into what is called the Tenmile Range, Breckinridge is in the heart of the Continental Divide, so there are more than a dozen mountain peaks in the range.
 Add in some alpine lakes and some of the prettiest wildflowers in the summer and brilliant foliage in the fall; it’s no wonder this place is a popular place to get married in Colorado.

-BEST TIME OF YEAR TO ELOPE IN BRECKENRIDGE
+WHEN IS THE BEST TIME OF YEAR TO ELOPE IN BRECKENRIDGE?

 Even the summers in the backcountry are temperate, with highs rarely hitting the upper 70’s.
 The riot of wildflowers usually starts right after the 4th of July and gives way in early September when the aspens start turning amber and gold.
 By mid-October, snowfall is generally in the forecast, and it is game on for winter fun from there.

 My best advice is to be flexible about days and dates.
-Look for your location before you pick your date if possible, because your choices will vastly increase.
-Also, don’t forget that midweek weddings and elopements can be much easier to plan because weekend dates go fast.
+Look for your Breckenridge elopement location before you pick your date if possible, because your choices will vastly increase.
+Also, don’t forget that midweek weddings and elopements can be much easier to plan because weekend dates go fast!

-And speaking of weekends here’s something you might not know if you’ve never been to this area; traffic on the weekends on I-70 to Denver can be a huge nightmare, and getting stuck for hours if there is an accident or snowstorm can happen.
-Take my advice and plan on getting to your location at least a few days before!
+And speaking of weekends here’s something you might not know if you’ve never been to Breckenridge; traffic on the weekends on I-70 to Denver can be a huge nightmare, and getting stuck for hours if there is an accident or snowstorm can happen.
+Take my advice and plan on getting to your elopement location in Breckenridge at least a few days before!

 SUNRISE OR SUNSET EXPERIENCE?